Tuition Assistance for 5784 / 2023-24

-- Bnei Akiva of the US and Canada/Yeshivat Torah v’Avodah: Our scholarship funds are limited and are distributed to those who apply on time.
-Click here to download our scholarship application and email it to Mrs. Bini Dachs or mail them to our office.
-Our deadline is April 11, 2020.
+- Bnei Akiva of the US and Canada/Midreshet Torah v’Avodah: Our scholarship funds are limited and are distributed to those who apply on time.
+Click HERE to download our scholarship application and email it to our office.
+Our deadline is March 16, 2023.
 Make sure to read our conditions for scholarship below.

 - Family visits to Israel.

 A scholarship is a significant investment in you as a student and as a developing Jew, and therefore carries serious expectations that you will maximize your opportunities at Midreshet TVA.
 Since our scholarship resources are quite limited, our awarding a scholarship to you means that we have had to turn others away and that our Scholarship Committee is convinced that you will make the best use of your time at Midreshet TVA.